FuelLabs/fuels-ts/apps/docs/src/guide/testing/test-node-options.md

 ### `walletsConfig.messages`

 The `TestMessage` helper class is used to create messages for testing purposes.
-When passed via `walletsConfig.messages`, the `recipient` field of the message is overriden to be the wallet's address.
+When passed via `walletsConfig.messages`, the `recipient` field of the message is overridden to be the wallet's address.

 <<< @./snippets/launching-a-test-node.ts#test-messages{ts:line-numbers}